20 Things You’re Probably Doing That Veterinarians Wouldn’t

 You don’t buckle them in

 Animals require safety measures when they’re riding in cars and trucks, just like people do.
 It’s not cute or funny to have your cat or dog in your lap while you’re driving: This behavior is downright dangerous, not only to your pet but also to you and to other people on the road.
 Animals can and do jump out of car windows, leaving them vulnerable to being injured, or hit by other cars.
+Here are a few states where leaving your pet in the car is illegal.

 So when you travel with an animal in a car, make sure they are buckled in with a seat belt or other type of restraint.
 Some dogs enjoy being strapped into booster seats that allow them a good view of the great outdoors.
 Animals can also be crated in vehicles, but make sure that the crate is tied down and held securely in place before you hit the road.
 Here are more reasons why you need to buckle your dog.